Principal Bundles and Gauge Theories: Electromagnetism as a -Gauge Theory

 Then $\omega\circ \gamma'(t)$ is constant and equal to some element $Q\in \g$.
 Moreover, $c:=\pis\circ \gamma$ satisfies the equation

-\end{theorem} Comparison with the Lorentz force law of section \ref{sec:max} gives the following.
-In particular, we see that we should interpret $Q$ as a charge/mass ratio for a kind of generalized charge, where the number of generalized charges of the particle corresponds to the dimension of the Lie algebra $\g$. \begin{corollary} Geodesics on the Kaluza-Klein principal $U(1)$-bundle project down to the motion of a charged pointlike test particle, with mass $m$ and electric charge $q=-i Q m$, on $M$, as governed by the Lorentz force law.
+where the horizontal $1$-form $k_\g(Q,i_{\gamma'}\Omega^\omega)$ is identified with a $1$-form along $c$ by $T\pis$, and $\sharp$ raises an index with $g$. \end{theorem} Comparison with the Lorentz force law of section \ref{sec:max} gives the following.
+In particular, we see that we should interpret $Q$ as a charge-to-mass ratio for a kind of generalised charge, where the number of generalised charges of the particle corresponds to the dimension of the Lie algebra $\g$. \begin{corollary} Geodesics on the Kaluza-Klein principal $U(1)$-bundle project down to the motion of a charged pointlike test particle, with electric charge-to-mass ratio $q/m=-iQ/e$, on $M$, as governed by the Lorentz force law.
 In particular, we see that the motion of a charged point particle in an electromagnetic field on spacetime is determined by the demand that the action (energy integral)

-is stationary with respect to all compactly supported variations. \end{corollary} We see that the principal bundle setup of electromagnetism provides a beautiful geometric framework for describing the motion of classical point particles.
-In particular, it provides a nice parallel between electromagnetism and general relativity.
-Moreover, it exhibits the CPT-symmetry (charge, parity, times) which is fundamental in nature: if $]-\epsilon,\epsilon[\ra{\gamma}P$ is a geodesic, so is $\gamma^*(t):=\gamma(-t)$ (with reversed spacial and temporal motion and opposite charge).
+is stationary with respect to all compactly supported variations. \end{corollary} We see that the principal-bundle setup of electromagnetism provides a beautiful geometric framework for describing the motion of classical point particles.
+In particular, it provides a close parallel between electromagnetism and general relativity.
+Moreover, it exhibits the CPT symmetry (charge, parity, time) which is fundamental in nature: if $]-\epsilon,\epsilon[\ra{\gamma}P$ is a geodesic, so is $\gamma^*(t):=\gamma(-t)$ (with reversed spatial and temporal motion and opposite charge).
 On the other hand, any other combination of the $C$, $P$ and $T$ reversals does not map geodesics to geodesics.

 \begin{remark}[The Aharonov-Bohm Effect] The principal bundle formulation of electromagnetism places great emphasis on the potential $A$.
 We should therefore ask, in retrospect, what its physical significance is.
 Should we care about it at all, or is it only a mathematical trick to ease calculations?
-Since Maxwell's original formulation of electromagnetism, this long had been the predominant idea.
-Indeed, in classical electrodynamics there is no ground to think of the potential as anything more.
+Since Maxwell's original formulation of electromagnetism, this had long been the predominant idea.
+Indeed, in classical electrodynamics there is no reason to think of the potential as anything more.

-In a quantum mechanical setting however, an experiment can be conceived to distinguish between two states that have equal electromagnetic fields, but differ in potential.
+In a quantum-mechanical setting, however, an experiment can be conceived to distinguish between two states that have equal electromagnetic fields, but differ in potential.
 This experiment has been conducted and the predicted effect, called the Aharonov-Bohm effect, has indeed been observed.